edward-ly/kinect-konductor/README.md

 ### Linux

-The command to run the program is `./main -m [music] -f [font]`, where `[music]` is the CSV file containing the score to be played, and `[font]` is the SoundFont file containing the desired MIDI instruments for playback.
-For example, to play the CSV music file `examples/ensemble.csv` with the Fluid (R3) General MIDI SoundFont located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`:
+The command to run the program is `konductor -m [music] -f [font]`, where `[music]` is the CSV file containing the score to be played, and `[font]` is the SoundFont file containing the desired MIDI instruments for playback.
+For example, while in the source directory to play the CSV music file `examples/ensemble.csv` with the Fluid (R3) General MIDI SoundFont located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`:

 ```
-$ ./main -m examples/ensemble.csv -f /usr/share/sounds/sf2/FluidR3_GM.sf2
+$ ./konductor -m examples/ensemble.csv -f /usr/share/sounds/sf2/FluidR3_GM.sf2
 ```

 >When you run the program for the first time, the JACK server should start up as well if it hasn't started already.
 If JACK is unable to use real-time scheduling, run the commands `sudo dpkg-reconfigure -p high jackd` to give JACK high priority and `sudo adduser [your-username] audio` to add your user account to the "audio" group, then restart your computer.